The Superior First-Timer’s Guide to Attending the Masters

 Another key Masters rule: never run, and never move others’ chairs, even if no one is sitting in them.
 It’s a time-honored tradition that is observed carefully.
 If you’re sitting in the clubhouse or designated seating, this may not impact your visit, but it’s crucial to be civil, courteous, and observe the traditions of Augusta National.

-Bring a Few Key Items for Comfort
+What to Bring for Comfort

 When attending the Masters for the first time (or any visit to Augusta), bringing a few key items for comfort can really elevate your experience.
 Sunscreen is a must to prevent painful sunburns.
 You may also want to bring a hat, visor, or sunglasses to keep the sun off your face.
 Binoculars are another great idea so you can see action on multiple holes without having to walk around.
+A light rain poncho and a folding chair are also worth packing.
+For a full packing list, see our guide to packing for a golf tournament.

-2026 Masters Week Schedule
+2027 Masters Week Schedule

-• Monday, April 6: Players arrive at Augusta National
+- Monday, April 7: Players arrive at Augusta National

-• Tuesday, April 7: Practice rounds and Masters Champions dinner
+- Tuesday, April 8: Practice rounds and Masters Champions dinner

-• Wednesday, April 8: Practice rounds and Par-3 Contest
+- Wednesday, April 9: Practice rounds and Par-3 Contest

-• Thursday, April 9: First round
+- Thursday, April 10: First round

-• Friday, April 10: Second round
+- Friday, April 11: Second round

-• Saturday, April 11: Third round (Moving Day)
+- Saturday, April 12: Third round (Moving Day)

-• Sunday, April 12: Final round and green jacket ceremony
+- Sunday, April 13: Final round and green jacket ceremony

 Keys to Attending the Masters